ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

         [  0,   0,   0]]], dtype=uint8)
 ```

-This is a 3D array, width $\times$ height $\times$ color.
+This is a 3D array, width\*height\*color.
 To convert this to the notation used by `python-pathfinding` we need to do some transformation.

 ```py
 flat = np.average(matrix, axis=2) # Flatten the color channel by averaging the R-G-B.